curvedental/angular-styleguide/README.md

 ### controllerAs with vm
 ###### [Style [Y032](#style-y032)]

   - Use a capture variable for `this` when using the `controllerAs` syntax.
-Choose a consistent variable name such as `vm`, which stands for ViewModel.
+Use the variable name 'vm', which stands for ViewModel, for conistency.

   *Why?*: The `this` keyword is contextual and when used within a function inside a controller may change its context.
 Capturing the context of `this` avoids encountering this problem.

+  *Why?*: The `vm` must appear before every bound variable in the view's template.
+A longer variable name may be more expressive but it quickly reduces the readability of the template with boilerplate.
+In Angular 2 this problem is resovled as the `vm` is no longer required in controllers or templates.

   ```javascript
   /* avoid */